Quantum no-go theorems in causality respecting systems in presence of closed timelike curves: Tweaking the Deutsch condition: Impossibility of Teleporting a Quantum State from CR to CTC

-But the success of the teleportation protocol implies that this fixed state must be equal to the \emph{arbitrary} state of CR(2).
-This is possible only if the initial state of CR(2) is the fixed state \({\rm Tr}_{\rm CR(1)}\rho_{\rm CR(1),CTC}\).
-But in that case, there is nothing to teleport.\\

-Moreover, since the output CTC state, for the teleportation protocol, must be in a fixed state (due to the Deutsch condition, as the initial state is a fixed state), we cannot even have an approximate teleportation in the scenario considered. \(\blacksquare\)
+So the state obtained after teleportation is a fixed state.
+But the success of the teleportation protocol, in the exact case, implies that this fixed state must be equal to the \emph{arbitrary} state of CR(1).
+Therefore, exact teleportation is not possible.
+Moreover, since the output CTC state, for the teleportation protocol, must be in a fixed state, irrespective of the input at CR(1), we cannot even have an approximate teleportation in the scenario considered.